Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Recent Performances

-- In last week's matchup with the Patriots, Jones caught two passes for 46 yards (23 yards per reception) while being targeted six times.
+- Jones put together a 46-yard performance against the Patriots last week on two catches (23 yards per catch) while being targeted six times.

-- Jones has also chipped in with 134 yards on 12 grabs over his last three games.
-He was targeted 23 times and put up 44.7 receiving yards per game.

 Jones' Jacksonville Teammates